 Advanced plaques may:

-ulcerate or rupture (leads to thrombus formation): causing critical ischaemia, total occlusion with infarction, or distal embolism
+ulcerate or rupture (leads to thrombus formation): causing critical ischemia, total occlusion with infarction, or distal embolism

 Presentation & complications

-- ischaemia or infarction (from stenosis, occlusion or distal embolism)
+ischemia or infarction (from stenosis, occlusion, or distal embolism)

-Monckeberg medial calcific sclerosis is characterised by calcific deposits within the media of medium and small muscular arteries that do not cause luminal narrowing.
+Mönckeberg medial calcific sclerosis is characterized by calcific deposits within the media of medium and small muscular arteries that do not cause luminal narrowing.
 The calcification is typically diffuse and circumferential along the vessel and is readily visible on plain film.
 Vascular calcification in the breast on mammography is of this type.
-The exact pathogenesis of Monckeberg sclerosis is unknown but it is more common with advancing age, diabetes and chronic renal disease.
+The exact pathogenesis of Mönckeberg sclerosis is unknown but it is more common with advancing age, diabetes and chronic renal disease.

-Arteriolosclerosis is characterised by thickening of the walls of small arteries and arterioles.
+Arteriolosclerosis is characterized by thickening of the walls of small arteries and arterioles.
 It is most commonly associated with hypertension and diabetes.

 There are two types:

 Seen in the elderly, hypertension, diabetic microangiopathy and benign nephrosclerosis.
 A leaky endothelium causes plasma components to deposit in arteriolar walls, leading to hyaline thickening of the walls and luminal narrowing.
-It is the underlying mechanism of small vessel ischaemic changes and lacunar infarcts in the brain of hypertensive patients, and in most renovascular disease.
+It is the underlying mechanism of small vessel ischemic changes and lacunar infarcts in the brain of hypertensive patients and in most renovascular disease.

 Seen usually in malignant hypertension.
 Onion-skin laminated concentric thickening of arteriolar walls causes progressive luminal narrowing.
-It is associated with necrosis of the vessel wall, referred to as a necrotising arteriolitis.
+It is associated with necrosis of the vessel wall, referred to as a necrotizing arteriolitis.